satpalsr/sdk/docs/server.chatmanager.md

 </td><td>

-Send a message to a specific player, only visible to them.
+Send a system message to a specific player, only visible to them.

 </td></tr>